Balflare: Biography

 In 2005 they released their first full-length album Thousands of Winters of Flames through Hidden Maniacs.
 Following the release, a second guitarist was recruited, Leo Yabumoto, in order to reproduce the twin guitar leads live.
 After a couple of gigs in Japan, vocalist Hideki Tada left for private reasons.
 Eijin Kawazoe was recruited as the new vocalist.

 They continued playing several successful gigs, and started recording their second full length in August, 2005.
 During this time they recorded the song "Out Break" for the SAMURAI METAL Vol. 1 compilation album.

 In 2006 they released the album Tempest on July 26 through Soundholic.
 Their third album Sleeping Hollow was released on April 23, 2008.
 On September 28, 2012, they released their fourth album, Downpour.
+In 2016, Downpour was re-released in the European market by German label Fastball Music.

+After the release of Downpour, the band lapsed into inactivity, and their current status is unknown.